Approx. JPY 5.0 billion Beneficial Interests Rated

 Moody's Japan K.K. is a credit rating agency registered

-with the Japan Financial Services Agency, registration number "FSA
+with the Japan Financial Services Agency and its registration number is

-Agency has not imposed any sanctions on Moody's Japan K.K.
+Agency has not imposed any supervisory measures on Moody's Japan

 MOODY'S adopts all necessary measures so that the information it uses